LinusCDE/RedditWallpaperGrab/README.md

 #### On Linux

 Install *git*, *python3* and *pip3* with package manager of your distro.
-You may have this already on your system.
+You may have those already on your system.

     $ cd ~ # Or any folder you want
     $ pip3 install argparse praw==3.6.1 pillow